brianlockerbie/old-portfolio/_portfolio/public-api-requests.md

 ---
 I built an application for a fictional company called Awesome Startup, a distributed company with remote employees working all over the world.
 This application makes an AJAX call to a Random User Generator and displays the response on the page.
 When the image or name is clicked, a modal window is clicked with more detailed information, such as the employee’s birthday and address.

-Techniques and concepts:
-AJAX (Fetch request)
-Third-party API
-JSON objects
-Array iteration methods
+Techniques and Concepts: AJAX (Fetch request), Third-party API, JSON Objects & Array Iteration Methods